KobeRiddle-dev/Better-Architect-Menu---Tweaks/ReadMe.md

 - [Better Architect Menu | No Automation Category]()
 - [Better Architect Menu | Combine Power and Resources]()
 - [Better Architect Menu | No Animal Bedding Subcategory]()
--

-## Mods Supported:

-- Core
-- More Animal Beds
-- Any other mod whose beds inherit from `AnimalBedFurnitureBase`